isomerpages/nparks-biodiversity/_festival-programmes/Festival Workshops.md

 permalink: /festival-workshops/festivalworkshops/
 description: ""
 ---
-There are many engaging programmes, activities and workshops by NParks and our partners to encourage the community to discover and learn more about our nature in Singapore.
-You can better understand our City in Nature through **Activities and Workshops** that provide experiences you do not want to miss!
-Please check back regularly for more updates.
+There will be many engaging programmes, activities and workshops by NParks and our partners to encourage the community to discover and learn more about our nature in Singapore.
+Through these, you can better understand our City in Nature and local biodiversity!
+Please check back regularly for more updates as you do not want to miss!

 # **Programmes, Activities and Workshops**